awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.access-control.md

 This trust relationship allows a DAX cluster to assume *DAXServiceRole* and perform DynamoDB API calls on your behalf\.

 The DynamoDB API actions that are allowed are described in an IAM policy document, which you attach to *DAXServiceRole*\.
-The following is an example policy document:
+The following is an example policy document\.

 ```
 {